1. Rivers

 During the Renaissance, Venice was also a center of artistic innovation.
 Venetian artists like Tintoretto and Titian were known for their dramatic compositions and dynamic use of colors.
 Today, you can see two of Tintoretto’s large-scale masterpieces at the breathtaking 16th-century San Giorgi Maggiore church, and the Scuola Grande di San Rocco also contains a fine collection of Tintoretto’s work.

 In addition to its stunning scenery, the Mediterranean coastline has supported life for millennia, providing its inhabitants with an abundant supply of seafood, such as prawns, squid, fish and oysters.
 The soil of the Mediterranean region is well suited to vineyards, olive groves and fruit orchards, particularly citrus.
-Most of the world’s supply of olive oil is produced in the countries of the Mediterranean Basin, according to Encyclopedia Britannica.
+Most of the world’s supply of olive oil is produced in the countries of the Mediterranean Basin.

 While all Mediterranean cuisines share these common ingredients, there are many regional variations and specialties.
 Here are some of the most renowned dishes from the region: